About Bryan County

 Courts & Case Records

 Bryan County's judicial system includes the Superior Court of the Atlantic Judicial Circuit, which Bryan County shares with Evans, Liberty, Long, McIntosh, and Tattnall Counties.
-The Bryan County Superior Court Clerk's office is located at 151 South College Street, Pembroke, GA 31321, and can be reached at (912) 653-3872.
+Bryan County Superior Court Clerk's office is located at 151 South College Street, Pembroke, GA 31321, and can be contacted through the office’s website.
 Superior Court handles felony criminal cases, civil cases exceeding $15,000, divorce and family law matters, real property disputes, and appeals from lower courts.
+The Clerk maintains an extensive archive of court records including case files, judgments, liens, and probate records.

 • The State Court of Bryan County handles misdemeanor criminal cases, traffic violations, civil cases up to $25,000, and preliminary hearings.